philril/Gender_Guess/README.md

 # Gender Guess

-Gender Guess is a simple app that guesses a users gender based on their entered height and weight.
+Gender Guess is a simple app that guesses a user's gender based on their entered height and weight.
+Gender Guess makes guesses based upon a liner regression calculation.

 ##### Built using the following technologies:
 - Ruby on Rails